 “Before taking ISS, I had no idea what I wanted to do in college or what field of study really ‘clicked’ with me.
 ISS ignited my desire for engineering."

 - Andrew Johnson, ISS student project leader

 Students are encouraged to explore a variety of STEM disciplines at Minnehaha.

 Science offerings include oceanography, environmental science, physics, as well as Advanced Placement and Honors science courses, among others.
 Students participate in problem- and project-based learning as they apply their skills in real world settings.
-Lab performance, projects and collaborative group work are significant factors in student evaluation in the science courses, which incorporate 21st century skills in science, technology, engineering and math (STEM).
+Lab performance, projects and collaborative group work are significant factors in student evaluation in the science courses, which incorporate skills in science, technology, engineering and math (STEM).

 Technology is integrated into the fabric of most every course at Minnehaha and students learn how to use it with integrity and as a tool to enhance learning.
 Students may take computer science and graphic design courses.
 These courses teach students to be creators of technology, not just consumers.

 Students study Engineering most notably through our unique Applied Research & Engineering course where they are introduced to the process of engineering design and are encouraged to use higher order thinking skills as they engage in authentic scientific research.